Curriculum

 Practice

 Successful, satisfying music study is dependent upon consistent, daily practice.
-Practice time of 30 to 45 minutes per day is required for second year piano students, increasing to one and a half hours to two hours daily for seventh through high school students.
+Practice time of 30 to 45 minutes per day is required for second-year piano students, increasing to one and a half hours to two hours daily for seventh through twelfth grade students.
 Young students need parental supervision of all practice periods and require a practice setting free from distractions.

 Equipment